Oscar Performance

-Oscar Performance (foaled April 6, 2014) is an American Thoroughbred racehorse who won the Breeders' Cup Juvenile Turf at age two.
-After losing his first two starts at age three, he rebounded to win the next three, including the Grade I Belmont Derby and Secretariat Stakes.
+Oscar Performance (foaled April 6, 2014) is a retired American Thoroughbred racehorse and sire who won the Breeders' Cup Juvenile Turf at age two.
+After losing his first two starts at age three, he rebounded to win the next three, including the Grade I Belmont Stakes and Secretariat Stakes.
 He then finished third in the Joe Hirsch Turf Classic before finishing ninth in the Breeders' Cup Turf.
 After recovering from a bout of colic, he made his four-year-old debut in June 2018 in the Poker Stakes, winning in track-record time.
 In his next start as the favorite in the Arlington Million, he was pulled up after taking a bad step, but he rebounded to win the Woodbine Mile in September.

 Background

 Oscar Performance was foaled in Kentucky at Mill Ridge Farm.
 He was bred by Mrs. Jerry Amerman and races for Amerman Racing, owned by Amerman and her husband John.
 Oscar Performance was sired by Kitten's Joy, the U.S. Champion Male Turf Horse of 2004 whose wins included the Secretariat Stakes and Joe Hirsch Turf Classic, plus a second place in the Breeders' Cup Turf.
 Unusually for a leading North American sire, his best offspring are also turf specialists, including Big Blue Kitten, Bobby's Kitten, Real Solution and Stephanie's Kitten.
 Oscar Performance's dam, Devine Actress, was a stakes winner for Amerman Racing who had previously produced a stakes winning full brother to Oscar Performance named Oscar Nominated.

 "I remember him as a very attractive foal, the kind that you hope for", said Headley Bell of Mill Ridge Farm.
 "He continued to go that way as he grew.
 He was more of an alpha, but he stayed out of trouble."

-Oscar Performance is trained by Brian A. Lynch.
+Oscar Performance was trained by Brian A. Lynch.